Silver Prices Forecast: Awaiting Bullish Catalyst for Rebound Rally

 More From FXEMPIRE:

-- Oil Prices Forecast: Will Middle East Tensions Trigger a Surge in Crude?
+- XRP News: Crypto-Spot ETF Market in the Hands of the Courts and Capitol Hill

-- Crypto News Today: BTC-Spot ETF Inflows and Volumes Send Positive BTC Signals
+- Crypto News Today: BTC Tumbled to Sub-$42,000 on Grayscale GBTC Outflows

-- NASDAQ Index, SP500, Dow Jones Forecasts – Stocks Gain Some Ground As Earnings Season Begins

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.